NEZNAMY/TAB/.github/wiki/compatibility.md

   * They don't respect nametag visibility rule, showing their own nametag using F5 even if set to invisible by the plugin.
   * When the scoreboard is set to use all 0s, lines are rendered in opposite order on 1.20.3+.
   * They don't display 1.20.3+ NumberFormat feature in scoreboard objectives.
 * **Random Spigot/BungeeCord forks** - All safe patches for improving security & performance are present in well-known public opensource projects, such as Paper, Purpur or Waterfall.
 Using a random overpriced closed-source (and probably obfuscated) fork from BuiltByBit may not be safe, since they likely include unsafe patches that may break compatibility with plugins in an attempt to fix things that are not broken.
-Before spending your entire budget on such fork, reconsider it first.
+Before spending your entire budget on such a fork, reconsider it first.
 Paper (and its forks) is a performance-oriented fork used by 2/3 of all MC servers worldwide, while the rest is still stuck on Spigot.
 It is highly unlikely your needs are so specific you need every single "improvement" anyone can come up with.
 If you need a feature, Purpur is a feature-oriented fork.
 Together with plugins you should achieve what you are looking for.